heinrich-ulbricht/spmt-plus/README.md

 # SPMT+

-Patches the [SharePoint Migration Tool (SPMT)](https://docs.microsoft.com/en-us/sharepointmigration/introducing-the-sharepoint-migration-tool) to support additional list and document library types.
+Patches the [SharePoint Migration Tool (SPMT)](https://docs.microsoft.com/en-us/sharepointmigration/introducing-the-sharepoint-migration-tool) to support the following scenarios:

+1. migrate additional list and document library types
+1. don't migrate list views
+1. support SharePoint Online to SharePoint Online migrations by adding SPO as source - cross-tenant migrations are also possible

 ## Background

+The following sections go into detail about each additional scenario.

+### Migrate additional list and document library types

 The SharePoint Migration Tool only supportes certain SharePoint list templates.